Loevik737/Ordsky/README.md

 # WordCloud
-This is an angular example of a wordSky
+This is an angular example of a word cloud

 #Libs
 I have primarly used angular for the functionality.